trquinn76/classification/classification-aus/README.md

 - Special Handling Instructions are NOT merged.
 It is not clear from the source documentation how these values could be merged.
 Especially for cases such a Exclusive For instructions for different addressees, it is not clear how that should be handled, or if that would represent a Breach.
-- Information Management Markers are NOT merged.
-Accumulating Information Management Markers would be easy enough, but it is not clear how to handle multiple Legislative Secrecy Warning Strings.
-- The returned `ProtectiveMarkerBuilder` returned by each of the `merge()` functions is NOT guaranteed to be in a valid state, and it may require additional work to be able to build a new `ProtectiveMarking`.
+- The returned `ProtectiveMarkerBuilder` returned by each of the `merge()` functions is NOT guaranteed to be in a valid state, and it may require additional work to be able to build a new `ProtectiveMarker`.
 In particular Releasable To lists may be reduced to a single entry of `AUS`.